-As shown in Figure 19, the %EOT for site 3 on Manitouwabing Lake falls within the normal range of what is expected for lakes in the region.
+As shown in Figure 21, the %EOT for site 3 on Manitouwabing Lake falls within the normal range of what is expected for lakes in the region.

-Figure 19.
+Figure 21.
 Manitouwabing Lake site 3 average %EOT (dashed purple line) and standard deviation (solid purple line) sampled from 3 lake segments over 4 years (n=12) fall within the "typical" category (green area) on the typical %EOT range plot (based on 113 sampled lakes).
-This indicates that the benthic community for site 3 is typical of what would be expected for a lake in this region.